refact0r/forklift/.github/instructions/general.instructions.md

 ### css

 Write as little CSS as possible.
 Make use of global styles and utility classes in /src/app.css.
+No rounded corners.